espressif/esptool/README.md

 Try swapping in a 3.3V supply with a higher current rating, add capacitors to the power line, and/or shorten any 3.3V power wires.

-The 3.3V output from FTDI FT232R chips/adapters or Arduino boards *do not* supply sufficient current to power an ESP8266 (it may seem to work sometimes, but it won't work reliably).
+The 3.3V output from FTDI FT232R chips/adapters or Arduino boards *do not* supply sufficient current to power an ESP8266 or ESP32 (it may seem to work sometimes, but it won't work reliably).
+Other USB TTL/serial adapters may also be marginal.

 #### Missing bootloader

-Recent Espressif SDKs use a small firmware bootloader program.
+Recent ESP8266 SDKs and the ESP32 esp-idf both use a small firmware bootloader program.
 The hardware bootloader in ROM loads this firmware bootloader from flash, and then it runs the program.
-This firmware bootloader image (with a filename like `boot_v1.x.bin`) has to be flashed at offset 0.
+On ESP8266. firmware bootloader image (with a filename like `boot_v1.x.bin`) has to be flashed at offset 0.
 If the firmware bootloader is missing then the ESP8266 will not boot.
+On ESP32, the bootloader image should be flashed by esp-idf at offset 0x1000.

-Refer to your SDK documentation for details regarding which binaries need to be flashed at which offsets.
+Refer to SDK or esp-idf documentation for details regarding which binaries need to be flashed at which offsets.

 #### SPI Pins which must be disconnected

-Compared to the ROM bootloader that esptool.py talks to, a running firmware uses more of the ESP8266's pins to access the SPI flash.
+Compared to the ROM bootloader that esptool.py talks to, a running firmware uses more of the chip's pins to access the SPI flash.

 If you set "Quad I/O" mode (`-fm qio`, the esptool.py default) then GPIOs 7, 8, 9 & 10 are used for reading the SPI flash and must be otherwise disconnected.

 If you set "Dual I/O" mode (`-fm dio`) then GPIOs 7 & 8 are used for reading the SPI flash and must be otherwise disconnected.

 Try disconnecting anything from those pins (and/or swap to Dual I/O mode if you were previously using Quad I/O mode but want to attach things to GPIOs 9 & 10).
+Note that if GPIOs 9 & 10 are also connected to input pins on the SPI flash chip, they may still be unsuitable for use as general purpose I/O.

 In addition to these pins, GPIOs 6 & 11 are also used to access the SPI flash (in all modes).
 However flashing will usually fail completely if these pins are connected incorrectly.

 ### Early stage crash

-Use a [serial terminal program](#serial-terminal-programs) to view the boot log at 74880bps, see if the program is crashing during early startup or outputting an error message.
+Use a [serial terminal program](#serial-terminal-programs) to view the boot log.
+(ESP8266 baud rate is 74880bps, ESP32 is 115200bps).
+See if the program is crashing during early startup or outputting an error message.
 See [Boot log](#boot-log) for an example.

 ## Serial Terminal Programs

-There are many serial terminal programs suitable for normal ESP8266 debugging & serial interaction.
+There are many serial terminal programs suitable for debugging & serial interaction.
 The pyserial module (which is required for esptool.py) includes one such command line terminal program - miniterm.py.
 For more details [see this page](http://pyserial.readthedocs.org/en/latest/tools.html#module-serial.tools.miniterm) or run `miniterm -h`.

 Note that not every serial program supports the unusual ESP8266 74880bps "boot log" baud rate.
 Support is especially sparse on Linux. `miniterm.py` supports this baud rate on all platforms.
+ESP32 uses the more common 115200bps.

 ## Internal Technical Documentation